leblancmeneses/RobustHaven.IntegrationTests/README.md

 RobustHaven.IntegrationTests will help you communicate and manage the full cycle of a feature across your whole organization using Gherkin syntax.

-RobustHaven.IntegrationTests is used for integration tests with WatiN or Selenium.
+RobustHaven.IntegrationTests is used for integration tests with Selenium.
 Extensions contained in these packages allow you to interact with components found in AngularJs (NgExtensions), Kendo (KendoExtensions), and Bootstrap.